earl grey ice cream in a bowl on the counter

 Share:

 If you don’t know by now, I’m definitely someone who will try, fail, and fail again until I somewhat succeed with recipes—this story is no different.
-Before we even talk about the hardware, there are a few key details you need to know about the "players" in an incredible ice cream scoop:
+Before we even talk about the Earl Grey ice cream you're here for, there are a few pieces to chat about for how I even landed on making a batch of ice cream (jump to "The Verdict" for the results of this batch).

 • Fats: These provide the rich mouthfeel and carry the flavor.
 If there is too little fat, the texture becomes icy; if there is too much, the fatty coating starts to feel like a "peanut butter" experience in your mouth.